 However, the BRT, Mono rail and Metro lite would not be able to cater to the estimated travel demand thereby the reduction of vehicles from the road are lesser in the case of these three systems.

-The estimated reduction in emissions in ton/day from reduction of use of various private modes is as below and the details of assessment is included as Appendix A:
+The estimated reduction in emissions in ton/day from reduction of use of various private modes is in the Table below.